-[*AU, NZ and IN are willing to use the ASEAN text as a basis for negotiations, with suitable amendments to take into account their concerns.
-In addition, AU and NZ suggested amendments to the ASEAN proposals flagged in the ASEAN proposal.
-AU also wishes to clarify that it is still considering its proposals with regard to copyright and related rights as well as IP enforcement.]

-(INDIA COMMENT:

-India has indicated below aspects where it can align its position with that of ASEAN, and has deleted its proposed text to that extent.
-India has also indicated a few areas where it is opposed to the ASEAN text.

-India has retained its own text on aspects where it seeks to propose alternative/ additional language.

-India’s comments below are confined to the ASEAN text, and do not endorse the proposals of Australia, New Zealand, Japan or Korea.

-India’s comments/ position expressed below are without prejudice to any further comments and textual suggestions it may make during the course of the negotiations.)

-(JAPAN COMMENT:

-JAPAN has reviewed and modified its proposed texts as below.
-Except as expressly provided herein, JAPAN does not endorse the proposals of ASEAN, Australia, New Zealand, India, China or Korea.
-JAPAN reserves the right to revise its proposed texts and make a comment on other RCEP participating countries’ proposals at any time before the conclusion of the negotiation of RCEP.)

-[ASN/IN/AU/NZ/KR propose: JP oppose: ARTICLE 1
+[ASN/IN/AU/NZ/KR propose: JP oppose: SECTION 1

 GENERAL PROVISIONS AND BASIC PRINCIPLES

-Paragraph 1
+Article 1.1

 Objectives

-1. [KR oppose: Each Party confirms its commitment] [KR propose: The objectives of this Chapter are: (a)] to [KR oppose: reduce impediments to] [KR propose: facilitate international] trade and [KR oppose: investment by promoting deeper] economic [KR oppose: integration and cooperation] [KR propose: , social and cultural development] through [KR oppose: effective and adequate creation, utilisation,] [KR propose: the dissemination of ideas, technology, and creative works; (b) to provide certainty for right holders and users of intellectual property over the] protection and enforcement of intellectual property rights [KR oppose: , and to contribute to the promotion of technological innovation and to the transfer and dissemination of technology, to the mutual advantage of producers and users of technological knowledge and in a manner conducive to social and economic welfare , taking into account:] [KR propose: ; and (c) to facilitate the enforcement of intellectual property rights with a view, inter alia, to eliminating trade in goods infringing intellectual property rights.]
-[KR oppose:
+1. [ASN propose;: Each Party confirms its commitment]

+] [: to [ reduce distortion and impediments totrade and investment by promoting deeper [ASN/KR propose: economic integration and cooperation through effective and adequate creation, utilisation, protection and enforcement of intellectual property rights] [KR propose: ;]

+[KR propose; IN oppose: to provide certainty for rights holders and users of intellectual property over the protection and enforcement of intellectual property rights;, and

+[KR propose: ] [ASN/KR propose: to contribute to the promotion of technological innovation and to the transfer and dissemination of technology, [KR propose : taking into account: ] [ASN/AU propose; KR oppose: to the mutual advantage of producers and users of technological knowledge and in a manner conducive to social and economic welfare , [AU propose: and to a balance of rights and obligations] taking into account:]

 the different levels of economic development and capacity and differences in national legal systems;

-the need to maintain an appropriate balance between the rights of intellectual property rights holders and the legitimate interests of users [AU/NZ/IN/ASN propose; KR oppose: including intermediaries and consumers,] and the public interest]; and
+[ASN/KR propose: the need to maintain an appropriate balance between the rights of intellectual property rights holders and the legitimate interests of users [AU/NZ/IN/ASN propose; KR oppose: including intermediaries and consumers,] and the public [KR oppose: interest]]; [KR oppose: and]]

-[AU/NZ/ASN propose: (iii) the importance of facilitating the availability of information, knowledge, content, culture and the arts.]
+[AU/NZ/ASN propose; KR oppose: (iii) the importance of facilitating the availability of information, knowledge, content, culture and the arts.]

+Alt 2 :

-[JP propose; ASN/AU oppose: Option 1: Each Party confirms the objectives and principles provided for in Article 7 and 8 of the TRIPS Agreement.]
+[JP propose; ASN/AU/KR/IN/NZ oppose: Each Party confirms the objectives and principles provided for in Article 7 and 8 of the TRIPS Agreement.

+OR

-[JP propose; ASN oppose: Option 2: Replace Para 1 and 2 with text of TRIPS Articles 7 and 8, respectively]
+Replace Para 1 and 2 with text of TRIPS Articles 7 and 8, respectively]

 Article 1.2